bmuzuraimov/frictless/README.md

 ## Introduction

-Acuella is a task automation tool designed to manage life with priorities.
+Frictless is a task automation tool designed to manage life with priorities.

 To get started: